|FHWA > Infrastructure > Bridge > Steel > Heat Straightening|

 - Specialty items such as tubular members and connections.

-Each student will receive a copy of the FHWA publication Heat-Straightening Repairs of Damaged Steel Bridges, a student's notebook and a set of two interactive CDs.
+Dr. Avent developed the training materials, much of which have not been previously published.
+The demonstration on the use of this material, particularly the interactive computer training, will be of interest to attendees.
+Each participant will receive a copy of the FHWA publication "Heat Straightening Repairs of Damaged Steel Bridges", a student's notebook and a set of two interactive CDs.

-In addition to heat straightening, the workshop will include a demonstration and short introduction to ultrasonic impact treatment to arrest fatigue crack and improve fatigue life.
+In addition to heat straightening, the workshop will include a demonstration and short introduction to fatigue strength enhancement through the application of ultrasonic impact treatment.
 This is a relatively new technique that was invented by Dr. Efim Statnikov in the Soviet Union, and has recently been the subject of further research at Lehigh University.
-This technique has implications for both new fabrication and for maintenance and repair procedures.
+This technique has implications for both new manufacture and for maintenance and repair procedures.

 Dr. Richard Avent